smfarjad/CYBR8420_Team3/Project_Proposal.md

 SaltStack can hypothetically operate in enterprise environments with hybrid cloud and on-premise infrastructure, where system administrators, DevOps, security, and infrastructure teams manage hundreds to thousands of nodes (servers, VMs, network devices).
 It ensures consistent system states, enforces strict security policies (e.g., encryption, authorization, compliance), and maintains high uptime with recovery capabilities for network or node failures.

 **Systems Engineering View Diagram:**
-[Insert a link to or embed an image of your systems engineering diagram here.
-The diagram should visually represent the software in its operational environment, showing its interactions with users and other systems.]
 ![System Engineering Diagram](images/Saltinsystemengineeringdiag.drawio.png)

 **Threats:**